funmagsoft/ecare-infrastructure/terraform/modules/environment/README.md

 ### AKS Namespace Module

-The platform module calls the `aks-namespace` module to create the shared Kubernetes namespace:
+The environment module calls the `aks-namespace` module to create the shared Kubernetes namespace:

 ```hcl
 module "aks_namespace" {